bjamesdowning/hubspot-assessment/README.md

 ### Design Decisions & Rationale

+> This section was written with AI assistance to review options for Breezy data modeling and architecture.

 1.  **Consumer-First Architecture (B2C)**:
     *   **Relation**: `CONTACT` is the central node.
     *   **Why**: Breezy sells directly to homeowners.